 Nope, doesn’t have to be anything crazy.
 Drive to the next town and pretend you are tourists who have never been there.
 Have a picnic in the park, explore hole in the wall shops you’ve never seen before and go to all the museums and art galleries you can find.
 Most have free or cheap entry and you can learn about local history and meet new people!

 Your turn!
-Share below which of these tips you’re going to try to incorporate into your day and what other ones you would add to this list!
-There is no excuse to not build relaxation into your day, it’s often just a matter of moving Facebook a little lower on the priority list!
+Share below which of these self care ideas you’re going to try to incorporate into your day and what other ones you would add to this list!
+There is no excuse to not build relaxation into your day with these great self care ideas, it’s often just a matter of moving Facebook a little lower on the priority list!